Note: In this resource, “user testing” refers to the general process, while UserTesting signifies our organization and platform.

-Taking into consideration the time and effort spent perfecting details and features with the goal of high adoption, more can be done to build more effective products.
-By testing early and often, you’re preserving your efforts and building towards greater impact.
+Considering the time and effort spent perfecting details and features with the goal of high adoption, more can be done to build more effective products.
+By testing early and often, you’re preserving your efforts and building toward greater impact.

 What are some of the benefits of user testing when prioritizing features and making product decisions?

 1. The most important internal benefit is a quicker iteration cycle.
-Compared to a traditional build-and-launch method or even A/B tests, teams can iterate faster and more incrementally.
+Teams can iterate faster and more incrementally than a traditional build-and-launch method or A/B tests.
 Continuous user testing provides a powerful avenue to build confidence that you’re headed in the right direction, which saves you from costly rework later on.
-“Driving a product forward based on vision and intuition is important, but we’re oftentimes so immersed in our own mental models of how something works that we can become fairly disconnected from someone less familiar to the product,” Lau says.
+“Driving a product forward based on vision and intuition is important, but we’re oftentimes so immersed in our mental models of how something works that we can become fairly disconnected from someone less familiar with the product,” Lau says.
 “Gathering feedback from real users helps ground our reality.”

 2. The persuasiveness of data from real users helps resolve internal discussions and offers validation.
 “How often have we spent hours in design discussions over the hypothetical benefits of various approaches, only to move forward based on some line of argument that doesn’t necessarily have everyone’s buy-in,” Lau continues.

 He concludes, “We often spend our energy debating because we don’t have enough data, and continuous user testing gives us another tool to collect that data.
 And that means we can focus on results and ship what actually works rather than what hypothetically works.”